 You wake up with stiffness and pain in your lower back in the early morning that lasts at least 30 minutes and then improves throughout the day or with physical activity.
 Mechanical back pan, on the other hand, gets worse with activity, not better.

-The pain is usually dull and diffuse, rather than localized and sharp like mechanical back pain.
+The pain is usually dull and diffuse, rather than localized and sharp like Mechanical or non-inflammatory back pain, on the other hand, generally gets worse with activity not better.

 You may also have pain in one or both buttocks and sometimes the backs of the thighs, which can be dull or sharp and shooting.
 (We know, opposite sensations and similar to other forms of back pain.
 That's why you need to look at all the symptoms.)